-Mast Lights Troubleshooting Guide
+Lights Troubleshooting Guide

-Problem Possible Cause Solution Mast lights OFF but ballast indicators ON Light fixture is too hot Allow light to cool 10-15 minutes before restarting.
-Faulty lamp connection Check that the lamp is tight in the socket.
-Lamp broken Check for broken arc tube or outer lamp jacket, broken or loose components in lamp envelope, or blackening/deposits inside tube.
-Loose lighting Check the connections inside the mast junction box and each mast light connections housing/socket.
-Damaged or loose Check the mast electrical cord for damage and check the cord connections electrical cord inside the control box.
-Mast lights OFF and ballast indications Loose lighting connections Check the connections inside the control box and inside each ballast box.
-OFF Connections Generator output incorrect Check the incoming voltage to the ballast by checking the available voltage on the GFCI receptacle.
-Incoming voltage should be 120V ±5V.
+Problem Possible Cause Solution Mast Lights OFF Light fixture is too hot.
+Allow light to cool 10-15 minutes before restarting. but ballast indicators on Faulty lamp connection.
+Check that the lamp is tight in the socket. control panel ON Lamp broken Check for broken arc tube or outer lamp jacket, broken or loose components in lamp envelope, or blackening/deposits inside tube.
+Loose lighting connections Check the connections inside the mast junction box and each mast light housing/socket.
+Damaged or loose electrical cord Check the mast electrical cord for damage and check the cord connections inside the control box.
+Mast Lights OFF and ballast Loose lighting connections Check the connections inside the control box and inside each ballast box. indicators on control panel OFF Generator output incorrect.
+Check the incoming voltage to the ballast by checking the available voltage on the GFCI receptacle.
+Incoming voltage should be 120V +/- 5V.
 If voltage is incorrect, the engine speed may need to be adjusted or generator may require service.
-Low transformer output The voltage from the transformer should read approximately 400VAC as the light "strikes" (induces an arc), then drop and slowly rise back up to stabilize at 240-260VAC.
+Low transformer output.
+The voltage from the transformer should read approximately 400VAC as the light "strikes" (induces an arc), then drop and slowly rise back up to stabilize at 240-260VAC.
 On hard wired models, remove the mast junction box cover and insert the wire probes into the connector blocks for the light and ground.
 If proper voltage is not achieved, perform capacitor check to determine if the capacitor or coil needs to be replaced.
-Mast lights ON but power output is low Fixture and/or lens is dirty.
+Mast Lights ON but light output is low Fixture and/or lens is dirty.
 Clean reflective surface inside fixture and both inside and outside surface of glass lens.
 Use mild soap and water to clean lens.
 Other chemicals may have an adverse effect on the glass.
 Lamp worn due to normal use Replace lamp.
 Damaged or loose electrical connections Check the mast coil cord, mast junction box and mast light connections.
-Generator output incorrect Check the incoming voltage to the ballast.
-Incoming voltage should be 120V ±5V.
+Generator output incorrect.
+Check the incoming voltage to the ballast.
+Incoming voltage should be 120V +/-5V.
 If the voltage is incorrect, the engine speed may need to be adjusted or the generator may require service.
 Low transformer output The voltage from the transformer should read approximately 400VAC as the light "strikes" (induces an arc), then drop and slowly rise back up to stabilize at 240-260VAC.
 On hard wired models, remove the mast junction box cover and insert the wire probes into the connector blocks for the light and ground.
 If proper voltage is not achieved, perform capacitor check to determine if the capacitor or coil needs to be replaced.